On our tour of Belgium at the end of June, we decided to see Bruges and use it as a stopover point for three days.

 The 14th-century Gothic town hall is one of the oldest in the Netherlands, with spires, turrets and a façade studded with windows and beautifully decorated.

-A true masterpiece is the Gothic Hall dating back to the 1400s, with its late 19th century wall paintings depicting the most important events in the history of Bruges, and the polychrome vault.
+A true masterpiece is the 1400s Gothic Hall, with its late 19th century wall paintings depicting the most important events in the history of Bruges, and the polychrome vault.

 Bruges Historical Museum